@tokenring-ai/scripting

 Function Commands

-/func static name($param1) => "text"- Define static functions/func llm name($param1) => "prompt"- Define LLM functions/func js name($param1) { code }- Define JavaScript functions/func delete name- Delete a function/funcs [name]- List functions
+/func static name($param1) => "text"- Define static function/func llm name($param1) => "prompt"- Define LLM function/func js name($param1) { code }- Define JavaScript function/func delete name- Delete a function/funcs [name]- List all functions (local and global)/funcs clear- Clear all local functions

 Function Execution

-/call functionName("arg1", "arg2")- Call a function with arguments
+/call functionName("arg1", "arg2")- Call a function with arguments and display output

 List Commands

-/list @name = ["item1", "item2"]- Define a list/lists [@name]- List all lists or show specific/lists clear- Clear all lists
+/list @name = ["item1", "item2"]- Define a static list/list @name = [$var1, $var2]- Define list from variables/list @name = functionName("arg")- Define list from function results/lists [@name]- List all lists or show specific contents

 Output and Control

-/echo <text|$var>- Display text or variable/sleep <seconds|$var>- Sleep for specified seconds/prompt $var "message"- Prompt user for input/confirm $var "message"- Prompt for yes/no confirmation
+/echo <text|$var>- Display text or variable value without LLM processing/sleep <seconds|$var>- Sleep for specified seconds/prompt $var "message"- Prompt user for text input/confirm $var "message"- Prompt for yes/no confirmation

 Control Flow